 - Part Three is more detailed on all the varieties of tea and how each relates to health.
 Tea and weight loss, heart health and mental health are all explained through the specific tea and related activities, such as tea and meditation.

-Drinking tea has some of the same chemical and neurological effects as going into a deep meditative state.”
+Drinking tea has some of the same chemical and neurological effects as going into a deep meditative state.”Maria Uspenski

-- Part Four is a “how to” guide including tea recipes (I especially enjoyed the matcha salad dressing) and the ways you can and should incorporate tea into your everyday life.
-There is a large focus on green tea, since many studies show the efficacy of green tea on health due to its high EGCg’s – a very potent antioxidant most prevalent in green tea.
+- Part Four is a “how-to” guide including tea recipes (I especially enjoyed the matcha salad dressing) and the ways you can and should incorporate tea into your everyday life.
+There is a large focus on green tea since many studies show the efficacy of green tea on health due to its high EGCg’s – a very potent antioxidant most prevalent in green tea.

-The Story of Tea and Health
+The Benefits of Tea on Health

-It is obvious the mission of “Cancer Hates Tea” is to foster wellness through tea.
+The mission of Cancer Hates Tea is to foster wellness through tea.
 If that is your goal for drinking tea, this is a great primer for you.
-I personally write a lot about tea and wellness because I am aware of the studies on tea and health and know them to be valid.
+I write a lot about tea and wellness because I am aware of the studies on tea and health and know them to be valid.

-Yet, she makes a very serious point, arguing that cancer is mainly the product of an unhealthy lifestyle and environment.
-Her quest is to urge others to absorb the knowledge she has gained and to save yourself from the ravages of this mostly preventable disease.
+Yet, she makes a dire point, arguing that cancer is mainly the product of an unhealthy lifestyle and environment.
+Her quest is to urge others to absorb the knowledge she has gained and to save themselves from the ravages of this mostly preventable disease.

-Cancer is a largely preventable disease and that the function of the immune system and cancer are in inextricably linked.”
+Cancer is a largely preventable disease and that the function of the immune system and cancer are in inextricably linked.”Maria Uspenski

-Uspenski claims the “effects of drinking tea daily can start making a measurable difference in your body in as little as six weeks.
+Uspenski claims the effects of drinking tea daily can start making a measurable difference in your body in as little as six weeks.

-Final Thoughts on Cancer Hates Tea
+Final Thoughts on Cancer Prevention

-If I were new to tea and looking for something strictly about tea and the enjoyment of the different teas and flavors they impart, I would not select this book alone.
-If you are drinking tea for a more comprehensive health strategy and want to know the best teas and recipes to do so, this is the book for you.
+If I were new to tea and looking for something strictly about tea and the enjoyment of the different teas and flavors they impart, I might not select this book alone.
+There are other books well suited for exclusively learning about tea.

 To me, it’s intuitive that there is a link between our diet and our health.
-If you are just realizing this and want to take the next step, I highly recommend reading this book.
-Uspenski sends a powerful message we should all head.
+If you realize this and want to take the next step, I highly recommend reading this book.
+Uspenski sends a compelling message we should all head.

 The book is well researched and includes a comprehensive reference bibliography at the end for those interested in reading further studies on tea and health.

-If you know of someone who could benefit from "Cancer Hates Tea” you can purchase it here.
+If you know of someone who could benefit from "Cancer Hates Tea," you can purchase it here.